Planned maintenance window FAQ

-A planned maintenance window is the timeframe that Microsoft has scheduled to apply critical updates to your cloud service.
+A planned maintenance window is the timeframe that Microsoft has scheduled to apply infrastructure or service updates to your cloud service.

 How does a planned maintenance window work?

-For all planned updates, Microsoft will send a notification to all stakeholders five days before the patching window begins.
-The patching window, which is when the environment is patched or the update is applied, is defined by geographic region.
+For all planned maintenance, Microsoft will send a notification to all stakeholders five business days before the start of the patching window.
+The patching window is the period when the environment is patched.
+It's defined by geographic region.
+Details about the maintenance activity will be included in the notification that is sent to stakeholders.

 When is this planned maintenance window taken?

 To limit the impact on users, the maintenance window is planned according to the region where environments are deployed.
 The following list shows the maintenance window for each region.
+All environments fall into one of these three regions.
 The times are shown in Coordinated Universal Time (UTC, which is also known as Greenwich Mean Time).

 - NAM: 2 AM to 10 AM